On the Biblical Hebrew Alphabet and the Hebrew Language

 Because the ancient Hebrew letters were pictures, everything in ancient Hebrew can be explained by something that is tangible.
 In the time of Abraham or Moses, if what God was communicating did not relate to something that interacted with the five senses, it didn’t exist.

-Jesus taught the same way in Matthew 5-7: “You are the salt of the earth.
-Look at the birds.
-Consider the lilies.”
+Jesus taught in the same way, for example in Matthew, chapters 5-7: You are the salt of the earth.
+Or, look at the birds.
+And, consider the lilies.
 Everything from God is practical, useful and to help us in our everyday lives.

 Reviving the Ancient Hebrew Language

-While these things are unique and amazing when compared to other languages, here is the miracle.
+While these things are unique and amazing when compared to other languages, here is the true miracle.
 No other dead language in history has been revived for common usage except for Hebrew.

 For then I will restore to the peoples a pure language that they all may call on the name of the Lord, to serve Him with one accord.
 Zephaniah 3:9 (NKJV)

-Since the Hebrew is the only language in history to ever be “restored,” this verse has been fulfilled in the last 100 years.
-In early 1900s, Hebrew was considered a dead language.
-Today, millions are learning and studying it (you can, too!).
+Since Hebrew is the only language in history to ever be restored, this verse has been fulfilled in the last 100 years.
+In early 1900s, Hebrew was still considered a dead language.Today, millions are learning and studying it (you can, too!).

 This is yet another gift that we have received today from the revival of the nation of Israel.